VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 # AI Desktop Automation Controller

 ## Overview
 The AI Desktop Automation Controller is an intelligent desktop automation tool powered by Google's Gemini AI.
 It interprets natural language commands to execute a wide range of tasks on desktop computers.
-The project aims to be a comprehensive productivity powerhouse, offering a unified ecosystem with over 310+ features, including smart Desktop RAG, 9 Smart Automation & AI features, Natural Language Workflow Builder, 8 Communication Enhancement features, 7 new essential utility tools, and a real-time WebSocket dashboard for live monitoring.
+The project aims to be a comprehensive productivity powerhouse, offering a unified ecosystem with over 410+ features, including the new **Comprehensive Windows 11 Settings Controller** with 100+ settings functions, smart Desktop RAG, 9 Smart Automation & AI features, Natural Language Workflow Builder, 8 Communication Enhancement features, 7 essential utility tools, and a real-time WebSocket dashboard for live monitoring.
 It integrates advanced AI for code generation, screen analysis, natural language understanding, professional-grade data analysis, various utility modules, and real-time remote monitoring capabilities, including an Intelligent AI Assistant.

 ## User Preferences
 -   **Interface:** User prefers desktop GUI interfaces only - NO web-based interfaces.
 Project uses tkinter-based GUIs (gui_app.py, enhanced_gui.py) for local desktop use.